Black Stone: Scientific origins

 A significant clue to its nature is provided by an account of the stone's recovery in 951 CE, after it had been stolen 21 years earlier.
-According to a chronicler, the stone was identified by its ability to float in water.
-If this account is accurate, it would rule out the Black Stone being an agate, a basalt lava, or a stony meteorite, though it would be compatible with it being glass or pumice.
+According to a chronicler, the stone was identified by its ability to float in water, which would rule out the Black Stone being an agate, a basalt, or a stony meteorite, though it would be compatible with it being glass or pumice.